wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ is a *complete* social sharing solution that uses the existing content of your webpages to build HTML meta tags -- there's no need to manually enter / configure any additional values or settings, though many settings and options are also available.

-NGFB Open Graph+ is a stand-alone plugin, *that can also be used to improve and extend traditional SEO plugins* like [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/), All-In-One SEO, SEO Ultimate, etc.

 = Images and Videos =

 NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, embedded videos from YouTube, Vimeo, and Wistia (including preview images).
 NGFB Open Graph+ was specifically written to support albums, galleries and images from [NextGEN Gallery v1.x and v2.x](http://wordpress.org/plugins/nextgen-gallery/) (shortcodes, image tags, album/gallery preview images, etc.), but also works just as well with the built-in WordPress Media Library.